hvianna/audioMotion-app/docs/README.md

 ## Getting started

-Click the button below to open the app:
+Click the button below to open the web app:

 > [![Button Icon]][Link]